panagiks/reverse_shell/README.md

     - [ ] A mechanism to issue and verify client certificates
     - [ ] A mechanism to recognize compromised client certs
 - [ ] Add client update mechanism (initial thought was the use of execv but it acts up)
-- [ ] Add a plugin system to client (a more compact one)
+- [ ] Add a Plug-in system to client (a more compact one)
- - [ ] Add remote installation of plugins to client
+ - [ ] Add remote installation of Plug-ins to client
- - [ ] Add installed plugins report from client to server
+ - [ ] Add installed Plug-ins report from client to server
 - [ ] Add UDP Reflection functionality
 - [ ] Provide more settings via config file
 - [ ] Re-introduce multythreading when handling multiple hosts.
-- [ ] Make commands available with 'Tab' automatically generated based on loaded plugins.
+- [ ] Make commands available with 'Tab' automatically generated based on loaded Plug-ins.
 - [x] ~~Fix logical bug when deleting a client.
 (Client still shows up on List_Hosts)~~
-- [x] ~~Create comprehensive plug-in creation guide.~~
+- [x] ~~Create comprehensive Plug-in creation guide.~~

 ## Styleguide